-The war against Dutch colonial spilled blood in this beautiful land.
-The King leading the fight and war, Sisingamangaraja XII.
-Today is known as an Indonesian national hero.
+The war against Dutch colonialism spilled blood in this beautiful land.
+The King that led the fight and war is Sisingamangaraja XII.
+And today he is known as a national hero.

 Lake Toba Magnificent View From Panatapan Bakkara

-The most beautiful viewpoint to see the valley and Lake Toba will be Panatapan Bakkara hilltop.
+The most beautiful viewpoint to see the valley and Lake Toba will be the Panatapan Bakkara hilltop.
 Be ready for a breathtaking vista, an expanse of hills, as if hugging the lowland in the middle.
-Villagers plot the valley plain with vegetables farm and rice fields.
-The water from Lake Toba sparkles from afar, invites visitors to get closer.
+Villagers plot the valley plain with vegetable farms and rice fields.
+The water from Lake Toba sparkles from afar, inviting visitors to get closer.

-While the national hero Sisingamangaraja XII buried at the neighboring city Balige.
-However, visitors can learn a bit about Sisingamaraja XII battle at this palace.
+While the national hero Sisingamangaraja XII was buried in the neighboring city Balige.
+However, visitors can learn a bit about the Sisingamaraja XII battle at this palace.
 Sisingamangaraja which means The Lion King.
 Had become a remarkable and unforgettable name for his bravery to his people.

 Batak’s Important Historical Spot

-Tombak Sulu Sulu cave is believed to be the birthplace of Sisingamangaraja I. Considered scared by Batak people.
-Do not surprise when seeing offerings laid at the cave by villagers.
+Tombak Sulu Sulu cave is believed to be the birthplace of Sisingamangaraja I. Sisingamaharaja is one of the most respected figures in the Batak tribe.
+Do not be surprised when seeing offerings laid at the cave by villagers.
 Legend aside, the cave is a geological wonder.
 The sharp rocks here are 250 million years old.

-Scientists believe the rocks were lifted to earth surface during Toba’s first eruption 800,000 years ago.
+Scientists believe the rocks were lifted to the earth’s surface during Toba’s first eruption 800,000 years ago.
 Another spot not to miss is Aek Sitiotio spring at Simamora Village.
-Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from earth.
+Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from the earth.

 The water is fresh and clear, no matter how many people bathe in it.
 Jump into the pool built by locals to taste the amazing freshness of this natural bath.

 No need to trek far to enjoy this waterfall since it’s only 50 m from the parking lot.
 With a height of 28 meters, the waterfall is a thunderous water drop surrounded by a vegetation-covered canyon.
 There are also pools and showers for bathing.
 Get a peek of Simamora Island from this place.
-Simamora Island is the second largest island at Toba after Samosir.
+Simamora Island is the second-largest island in Toba after Samosir.

-Most of the nature-related destinations at Bakara Valley are accessible for visitors all day.
-Entrance is generally cheap.
-Aek Sipangolu is IDR 5000/ visitor while Janji Waterfall is free.
-Also, prepare small denomination for parking and toilets.
+Most of the nature-related destinations at Bakara Valley are accessible to visitors all day.
+The entrance is generally cheap.
+For instance, Aek Sipangolu is Rp5.000/ visitor while Janji Waterfall is free.
+Also, prepare small notes for parking and toilets.